-- 2 Real estate funds Consists of five open-end real estate partnerships and two real estate funds.
+- 2 Real estate funds Consists of four open-end real estate partnerships and two real estate funds.
 Two of the open-end real estate partnerships primarily invest in stable institutional quality office, retail, industrial, hotel and multi-family residential properties that are substantially leased and have minimal deferred maintenance.
-Two real estate funds primarily invest in real estate leased to state government agencies and the U.S. federal government either through the General Services Administration or other federal government agencies.
-The last open-end real estate partnership is a commingled insurance company separate account designed for use as a funding vehicle for tax-qualified pension plans and certain non-profit organizations.
-Its investments are comprised primarily of real estate investments either directly owned or through partnership interests, and mortgages and other loans on income producing real estate. - 3 Hedge fund of funds The Plan invests in two hedge fund of funds partnership vehicles.
+The two real estate funds primarily invest in real estate leased to state government agencies and the U.S. federal government either through the General Services Administration or other federal government agencies.
+One open-end real estate partnership is a commingled insurance company separate account designed for use as a funding vehicle for tax-qualified pension plans and certain non-profit organizations.
+Its investments are comprised primarily of real estate investments either directly owned or through partnership interests, and mortgages and other loans on income producing real estate.
+The open-end real estate partnership primarily invest in subsidiary entities in the acquisition or lease of real estate development sites located in the State of Florida to construct, develop and finance multifamily and mixed-used real estate and make available for lease upon future completion. - 3 Hedge fund of funds The Plan invests in two hedge fund of funds partnership vehicles.
 The objectives of these funds are to seek above-average rates of return and long-term capital growth through an investment in a master fund of funds with a diversified portfolio of private investment entities and separately managed accounts. - 4 Private equity funds The Plan invests in three private equity partnership vehicles.
 The private equity funds are not eligible for redemption.
-Distributions are received as underlying investments when the funds are liquidated, which on average will occur over a period of 5 to 10 years. - 5 Private debt funds The Plan invests in two private debt partnership vehicles.
+Distributions are received as underlying investments when the funds are liquidated, which on average will occur over a period of 5 to 10 years. - 5 Private debt funds The Plan invests in three private debt partnership vehicles.
 One private debt fund is not eligible for redemption.
 Distributions are received as underlying investments within the fund produce income or principal is returned, which should occur on a quarterly basis over the 6 to 7 year life of the fund.
-The second private debt partnership invests in private credit and specialty finance assets with short to intermediate-term durations and often contractual cash flows, and is not eligible for redemption.
+The remaining private debt partnerships invest in private credit and specialty finance assets with short to intermediate-term durations and often contractual cash flows, and are not eligible for redemption.